Music of the Baroque, Chicago: History 1971–2001: The Wikman years

-For three years, beginning in October 1986, Music of the Baroque performances were syndicated by WFMT, Chicago's fine arts radio station in an annual thirteen-week series.
-Each week a two-hour broadcast featuring Music of the Baroque performances and hosted by WFMT producer, Kerry Frumkin could be heard by radio listeners almost anywhere in the world through WFMT's Fine Arts Network.
-This Network included most public radio stations in the United States as well as many radio stations around the world including those syndicated by the British Broadcasting Corporation, the Canadian Broadcasting Corporation, the European Broadcast Union, China, and Russia.
+For three years, beginning in October 1986, Music of the Baroque performances were syndicated by WFMT, Chicago's fine arts radio station, in an annual thirteen-week series.
+Each week a two-hour broadcast featuring Music of the Baroque performances and hosted by WFMT producer Kerry Frumkin could be heard by radio listeners almost anywhere in the world through WFMT's Fine Arts Network.
+This Network included most public radio stations in the United States and many radio stations around the world, including those syndicated by the British Broadcasting Corporation, the Canadian Broadcasting Corporation, the European Broadcasting Union, China, and Russia.
 A total of 39 two-hour programs featuring Music of the Baroque concerts with commentary by Thomas Wikman were included in these three syndicated series.
 Several other performances of Music of the Baroque were broadcast by WFMT individually in addition to the three syndicated series.
-In a 1989 WFMT survey of radio station managers, the Music of the Baroque radio series received the highest scores of any other WFMT program; syndicated programs were rated based on overall merit, musical quality, technical quality, production values, program host and audience appeal.
+In a 1989 WFMT survey of radio station managers, the Music of the Baroque radio series received the highest scores of any other WFMT program; syndicated programs were rated based on overall merit, musical quality, technical quality, production values, program host, and audience appeal.

 In 1993 Wikman began performances of five Baroque-era Italian operas.